 What is Crystal Meth?

-Methamphetamine comes in many forms which can be taken orally, snorted, injected, or smoked to get high.
-Crystal meth is commonly smoked but can also be injected.
 The rush that comes from crystal meth is almost immediate and can last up to twenty-four hours after use.
 The crash that comes after the drug wears off can leave people feeling very low, which leads users to binge on the drug to stay high.
 This can result in days without sleep or food, as side effects will cause users to experience a decrease in appetite and an increase in energy.
 This has obvious negative effects on a person’s mental and physical health.

-Signs of Crystal Meth Addiction
+Signs of Methamphetamine Addiction

 Crystal meth is used by people of all ages and demographics.
 In the past years, it has increased in popularity as a party drug due to its euphoric effects.
-People will also use crystal meth if their job demands long waking hours, in order for them to stay awake.
-Regardless of the reason behind starting the use of crystal meth, addictions are formed easily and quickly.
-Side effects of a crystal meth addiction include but are not limited to:
+People will also engage in meth abuse if their job demands long waking hours in order for them to stay awake.
+Regardless of the reason behind starting the use of meth, addictions are formed easily and quickly.

 - Sudden weight loss/ Decrease in appetite